582-41W-VA/lia-Eventify/proposal-file.md

   Description: Saved events in a user's Favorite list can be organized with similar sorting and filtering options as the broader event listings.
 Users can look up events by name, type, or date in their Favorate list.

 - **View User Profile/dashboard**
-  Description: A user’s Profile/dashboard can create event and will display events they’ve liked and attended or flagged.
+  Description: A user’s Profile/dashboard can create event and will display events they’ve added to favorite and attended

 - **Create and Manage Accounts**
   Description:Users can create an account, they have login to access saved Favorite list, liked events, and other personalized features.
 They can change their password and profile picture, username and bio.